biocodellc/geome-configurations/README.md

 curl https://api.geome-db.org/v1/network/ | gunzip - | python -m json.tool > allnetworks.json
 ```

-# Working with the master configuration for a network
+# Working with the network configuration
 The master configuration is the global configuration for a network.
 In the following example, "1" is network 1
 (which is GEOME)
 ```